paarthenon/variant/docu/docs/use/filter.md

 ---
 id: filter
-title: Filtering
+title: Filtering & Analyzing
 ---

-> The last section covered how to create and group variants.
+The last section covered how to create and group variants.
 Here, we'll cover how to narrow variant types into more specific subsets and automatically extract variants from a module based on various types.

 ## Filtering the discriminated union